 Freelance writers are self-employed writers who sell their work to multiple publications, TV producers, advertising agencies and news organizations under contracts for single projects or recurring assignments.
 Scriptwriters produce materials for radio, TV, video games and movies; scriptwriters who specialize in movies are screenwriters.
 Biographers, novelists, songwriters and playwrights are also typically freelancers.

-Staff writers are generally employees, often of organizations in the media and publishing industries, where they might be known as reporters, news analysts or correspondents.
+Staff writers are generally employees, often of organizations in the media and publishing industries, and those who work for news organizations might be known as reporters, news analysts or correspondents.
 Copywriters, who prepare advertising and promotional text, may be employed by an ad agency or a corporation's marketing department, or they may be freelancers who work on marketing projects for several clients.

 Find schools that offer these popular programs

 - Foreign Language and Literature

 - Graphic Communications